gk21-git/Disk_failure_analysis_using_LR/data_sheet.md

 Every attribute value is scaled to the same interval [-1, 1] and their exact values withhold for privacy and security.
 The serial number of the disk is replaced by a number ranging from 1 to 5750.

 Each line in the dataset contains 14 columns which are separated by commas.
-The meaning of each column is listed as follows.
+The meaning of each column is listed as follows:<br>
-Column 1 : index of the disk representing its serial number, ranging from 1 to 5750<br>
+Column 1 : index of the disk representing its serial number, ranging from 1 to 5749<br>
 Column 2 : class label of the disk, it is -1 for disks that failed and +1 for disks that are good<br>
 Column 3 : VALUE of SMART ID #1, Raw Read Error Rate<br>
 Column 4 : VALUE of SMART ID #3, Spin Up Time<br>